 Speak to our Proceeds of Crime Act solicitors today

-If you need immediate expert advice and representation in relation to confiscation proceedings under the Proceeds of Crime Act, please contact your local ABR Solicitors office in Leeds, Liverpool, London or Nottingham.
+If you need immediate expert advice and representation in relation to confiscation proceedings under the Proceeds of Crime Act, please contact your local ABR Solicitors office in Leeds, Liverpool, London, Nottingham & Birmingham.